john29917958/john29917958.github.io/source/_posts/L-Folder-Design-for-TZM-in-NCU.md

 category: Art
 ---
 Preview:
-{% asset_img TZM-L-folder.jpg TZM L folder design %}
+{% asset_img TZM-L-folder.jpg "TZM L folder design'TZM L folder design'" %}
 <!-- more -->
 Ah~~ so yearning~ This is my first formal graphic design work.
 The formal graphic design work means that --> the product I design will be actually used by my customer!
 In other words, there will be a lot of L folders with the cover I design :)